Co-Sleeping Destroyed My Marriage

 The hardcore Ferber Method dictates that parents comfort their crying child at decreasing intervals until, ideally, he slumbers blissfully for hours at a time.
 This is also called “gradual extinction,” and it is often mistaken for Cry It Out (which is a bit extreme even for me).
 In fact, Ferber goes to great lengths to explicitly rebut this conflation.

 In any case, Ferber posits that a child’s night-waking is normal, but that he or she must learn to self-soothe.
 Being rubbed or fed back to sleep can inhibit these self-soothing mechanisms.
 I found myself agreeing completely.

 My son must be allowed to find his own way back to sleep, I decided, and my wife should not dash into his room — in blind terror and with high dander — every time he made a sound.
 But, every night this did not happen, and visions of our blissful family dissolved into a dystopia.
 Ours became a needy, high-strung brood suffering in a sleep-deprived household.

 My wife, meanwhile, claimed my fixation on sleep training was peculiarly American.
 In her culture, co-sleeping was the norm.
 And you know what?
 She happened to be completely correct.
 In many parts of the world, co-sleeping is the norm.
 Those kids, largely, turn out just fine.
-It’s also true that the fixation of sleep-training in particular — and self-sufficiency in general — are national fixations.
+It’s also true that the fixation on sleep training in particular — and self-sufficiency in general — are national fixations.
 She, in turn, marshaled studies that proved cry-it-out led to infant PTSD.